Sage-Bionetworks/SharedOpenBridgeApp-iOS/README.md

-# SharedMobileToolboxApp-iOS
+# SharedOpenBridgeApp-iOS

-Public repo for shared code used to set up a flavor of the Mobile Toolbox App.
+Public repo for shared code used to set up a flavor of the Open Bridge App.

 ## License

-SharedMobileToolboxApp-iOS is available under the [Commons Clause and BSD 3-clause](LICENSE) licenses.
+SharedOpenBridgeApp-iOS is available under the [Commons Clause and BSD 3-clause](LICENSE) licenses.